aditikadam3/Replication-Assesment/repAk.md

 #### Example data

 - All data is provided, and the link to .zip files is is available with the manuscript.
-- The data files include the codebook which is also available for free.

 ### Analysis Data Files